 The purpose of a trademark

-When someone has used their time and money to create a certain product or service, they ought to be allowed to hinder others from using their trademark and benefitting from the investment.
+When someone has used their time and money to create a certain product or service, they ought to be allowed to prevent others from using their trademark and benefitting from the originator’s investment.
 The strength or goodwill of the association between the trademark and its source determines its value, which is often determined by the consumer.

 What are the mechanisms that are in place to protect a trademark?